firefox35/my-full-template/README.md

 ## Project Description

-The project is to learn HTML and styling with CSS along with understanding to use GitHub to store your code in central location and preview a live version online.
+The project was to learn HTML and CSS styling along with the understanding of how to use GitHub to store your code in a central location and preview it in live format.

 ## Technology